Skip to main content

 For men, a significant portion of daily testosterone production occurs during the REM sleep cycles, peaking just before waking.
 Studies have demonstrated that restricting sleep to fewer than six hours a night can substantially reduce a man’s serum testosterone levels.
 This sleep-dependent production is a vital component of maintaining your baseline hormonal health, which in turn supports the efficacy of any exogenous hormone therapy.

 Simultaneously, sleep quality directly governs the production of cortisol, the body’s primary stress hormone.
-Chronic sleep deprivation leads to elevated levels.
+Chronic sleep deprivation leads to elevated cortisol levels.
 Cortisol has a catabolic effect, meaning it breaks down tissues, and it stands in direct opposition to the anabolic, tissue-building signals of hormones like testosterone and growth hormone.

 Elevated cortisol can suppress the HPG axis, creating a state of internal resistance to the very goals your hormonal protocol aims to achieve.
 Therefore, prioritizing seven to nine hours of quality sleep per night is a non-negotiable component of optimizing your hormonal landscape.